80396-B2/Inventory-Management-System/README.md

 # Inventory-Management-System
-This a Inventory Management system  created using python 3.9 and its various modules & libraries.
+This an Inventory Management system  created using python 3.9 and its various modules & libraries.
 This system can be preferably used in a pharmaceutical store or a website of a pharmaceutical company(like medplus).
 # Getting Started
 You need to have a python platform on your system.